openstack/openstack-manuals/doc/user-guide/source/index.rst

 create and manage resources in an OpenStack cloud with the OpenStack dashboard and OpenStack client commands.

-This guide documents OpenStack Newton and Mitaka releases.
+This guide documents OpenStack Ocata, Newton and Mitaka releases.

 Contents
 ~~~~~~~~